einbahnstrasse/MHL-studio-methods/resources.md

 _Be sure to install + test these before you arrive in class._

+_For all software below, be sure sure to choose the version that matches your computer’s operating system (e.g., Windows, macOS, Linux, etc.)._

+## Reaper

+Reaper is a Digital Audio Workstation (DAW), which we will be using to _sequence_ and _edit_ our audio throughout the semester.

+<span style="font-size: smaller; text-transform: uppercase; font-weight: bold;"><a href="https://www.reaper.fm/download.php" target="_blank" class="btn btn--primary">Please install Reaper from this link.</a></span>

+### Extra Packages for Reaper

+To make Reaper more useful, we may occasionally install extra software libraries for use with Reaper.
+_At the moment, there are no libraries to install, but we may include a list of them below throughout the semester:_

+## SpatGRIS

+SpatGRIS is an audio spatialization tool that we will use to make our final pieces for the semester.

+<span style="font-size: smaller; text-transform: uppercase; font-weight: bold;"><a href="https://sourceforge.net/projects/spatgris3/files/" target="_blank" class="btn btn--primary">Download SpatGRIS here.</a></span>

+<span style="font-size: smaller; text-transform: uppercase; font-weight: bold;"><a href="https://gris.musique.umontreal.ca/" target="_blank" class="btn btn--primary">Informational page about SpatGRIS</a></span>

+## SPEAR

+SPEAR is an application for audio analysis/resynthesis.
+We use SPEAR to “dissect” a sound into its component frequencies and to represent that sound on an interactive spectrographical editor.

+<span style="font-size: smaller; text-transform: uppercase; font-weight: bold;"><a href="https://www.klingbeil.com/spear/downloads/" target="_blank" class="btn btn--primary">Download SPEAR here.</a></span>

 ## MaxMSP

 _Download + install the current build from:_ <span style="font-size: smaller; text-transform: uppercase; font-weight: bold;"><a href="https://cycling74.com/downloads" target="_blank" class="btn btn--primary">MaxMSP</a></span>